Yorks Coast - Whitby & Saltwick Bay photography workshop

 Photographers of any level are welcome.
 With a small group of only four or five participants, there will be more than enough opportunity to cover everything from the basic skills of landscape photography (if required) to more advanced, creative techniques.
 I am there to give you as much help as you would like.

-The workshop will start at around 7.15 and run for around 8 hours, possibly a little longer if it looks as though we'll get a good sunset
+The workshop will start at around 7.15 and run for around 7 hours or possibly a little longer if it looks as though we'll get a good sunset

 You are welcome to borrow/share a Lee filter kit - including big stopper, little stopper and ND grads.
 Please note this is at your own risk, although we've had no breakages to date!
 Please ask in advance and advise of the filter ring sizes of any lenses you may be bringing.